Knit for Others 2024

 eBook Collection

-You need to have a Princeton Public Library card to access our digital collections.
-If you are unable to get a card, check with your local public library to see what eBook services they offer.
+You need a Princeton Public Library card to access our digital collections.
+If you can‘t get a card, check with your local public library to see what e-library services they offer.

-Many more titles are available through the Princeton Overdrive’s digital magazine collection.
-The easiest way to find the knitting/crochet/craft magazines is to search for the subject “crafts”.
-Find titles such as “Interweave Knits,” “Simply Crochet, ” “Simply Knitting,” “The Knitter” and more.
-The digital magazines include the most recent issue as well as two years of back issues.
-Magazine issues check out for up to 21 days, no due dates, no fines or fees of any kind and no limit to the number you can check out at one time.
+Titles are available through the Princeton Overdrive’s digital magazine collection.
+The easiest way to find the knitting/crochet/craft magazines is to search for the subject “crafts.”
+Titles include “Interweave Knits,” “Simply Crochet, ” “Simply Knitting” and “The Knitter.”
 Read on your computer or download the Libby app for reading on your mobile device.
 Titles in the Overdrive/Libby collection can also be found in the library’s online catalog.

 Online Courses

-Creativebug, a crafting database, offers 1000+ online art and craft classes.
-You can watch the instructor-led classes on your own time, at your own pace.
-Access downloadable patterns for a variety of knitting or crochet projects.
+Creativebug, a crafting database, offers more than 1,000 online art and craft classes.
+You can watch the instructor-led classes on your own time, at your own pace and get downloadable patterns for a variety of knitting or crochet projects.
 This database is only available to Princeton Public Library cardholders.